 - Home Mini: Two microphones

 Along with sound improvements, the Nest Mini adds a third microphone compared to the Home Mini.
-Google claims this will allow the second generation model to respond to voice better and faster than the original model.
+It enables the second generation model to respond to voice better and faster than the original model.

 The Google Nest Mini retains the cute, compact design of the Home Mini that we know and love, but it makes it more sustainable, whilst adding the convenience of a built-in wall mount.

 The second-gen device also improves the sound quality, adds more on-device control and adds an extra microphone for better voice response, whilst retaining the same price.

 The Nest Mini is a no brainer over the Home Mini if you are choosing between the two.
 If you are considering an upgrade, you'll get some good improvements over your Home Mini, but it's probably worth considering the Nest Mini as an extra Google Assistant device in your home, rather than a replacement to the Home Mini as the Home Mini is still great.